Rosemary Ward, Viscountess Ednam: Later life

 Soon after the end of her relationship with the Prince of Wales, Rosemary was courted by William Ward, Viscount Ednam.
 The couple married on 8 March 1919 and Rosemary became Viscountess Ednam.
 Their eldest son was born in January 1920 and subsequently the couple had a daughter, who was stillborn, and two more sons.
-The marriage wasn't always happy, William did have an affair with Venetia Stanley and was believed to be the father of her daughter, born in 1923.
+The marriage was not always happy, William did have an affair with Venetia Stanley and was believed to be the father of her daughter, born in 1923.
 He may also have had other affairs while the Viscountess certainly entertained, and was seen with, other men, including the Prince of Wales and Duff Cooper.

-However their personal life may have been, the Viscountess was fully supportive of her husband's political career and spoke both in support of his election campaigns but also campaigned for the wider Conservative Party.
+However volatile their personal life may have been, the Viscountess was fully supportive of her husband's political career and spoke both in support of his election campaigns but also campaigned for the wider Conservative Party.

 Since her early years the Viscountess had been involved in charitable activities, notably those of her mother.
 In 1927 the Viscountess became president of the North Staffordshire Cripples' Aid Society (founded by her mother in 1900) and began a campaign to raise funds for extending the Hartshill Orthopaedic Hospital in Stoke-on-Trent.
 The traditional home of the Ward family was Himley Hall near Dudley and the Viscountess worked towards the establishment of a maternity hospital at Burton Road Hospital in Dudley.
 The home was named the Rosemary Ednam Home after her.

 In December 1929 the couple's second son, John Jeremy (known as Jeremy), was killed in a road traffic accident in London.